-ZUZANA: MUSIC IS LIFE is the triumphant story told by Zuzana Ruzickova, now 90, and how she became a world-famous harpsichordist and interpreter of Bach under the Communist regime in Czechoslovakia after surviving three concentration camps during her teenage years.
+ZUZANA: MUSIC IS LIFE is the triumphant story told by Zuzana Ruzickova, who lived to be 90, and how she became a world-famous harpsichordist and interpreter of Bach under the Communist regime in Czechoslovakia, after surviving three concentration camps during her teenage years.
 Zuzana Ruzickova’s story is remarkable not just because she returned to Czechoslovakia after the war to fulfill her childhood dream of a career in music; but also in how she navigated Communist and anti-Semitic persecution at home, while becoming a tour-de-force in concerts and competitions around the world.
 After the fall of Communism in 1989, Zuzana and her husband, famed Czech composer Viktor Kalabis, worked tirelessly to bring musical education to people throughout the Czech Republic.
-They are widely credited with helping create Prague’s reputation as a musical city.
+They are widely credited with helping create Prague’s international reputation as a musical city.

 Zuzana Ruzickova chose to play only the harpsichord, because Bach composed all of his keyboard music for that instrument.
-She was lauded for her transcendent interpretation of Bach, and is widely credited with helping revive the harpsichord during the 1960’s, which was considered obscure and outmoded.
-Born in 1927, Zuzana Ruzickova is among the last articulate, eye-witnesses to Eastern European history during the Nazi and Communist regimes.
+She was lauded for her transcendent interpretation of Bach, and is widely credited with helping revive the harpsichord during the 1960’s, which was considered by that time to be obscure and outmoded.
+Born in 1927, Zuzana Ruzickova stands among the last articulate, eye-witnesses to Eastern European history during the Nazi and Communist regimes.

 When we embarked on this production, the idea resonated with historical meaning.
-Three years later, with the accelerating rise of fascist politics around the world, Zuzana’s first-hand accounts are imbued with a new level of stark, cautionary meaning.
+Three years later, with the rise of fascist politics around the world, Zuzana’s first-hand accounts are imbued with stark, cautionary meaning.
 Few films this harrowing leave people feeling buoyant and inspired.
-But Zuzana’s story resonates through the music, her optimism and her conviction that her survival was due not just to a hundred miracles, but to her love of Bach.
+Zuzana’s story resonates with optimism and the conviction that her survival was due not just to a hundred miracles, but to her love of music, especially Bach.

-The Complete Keyboard Works of Bach, which took a decade to record starting in 1964, was digitized and re-released by Warner Music in a 20-CD box set in October.
-Since then Zuzana Ruzickova has been interviewed in print, radio and TV by BBC, NPR, London Times, Le Monde, Der Spiegel, ZDF, Die Zeit, Jewish Chronicle, ‘Playground’ in Italy, and Gramophone UK.
+The Complete Keyboard Works of Bach, which took a decade to record starting in 1964, was digitized and re-released by Warner Music in a 20-CD box set in November 2016.
+Interviews and articles in print, radio and TV with Zuzana include prominent sources such as: BBC, NPR, The New Yorker, London Times, Le Monde, Der Spiegel, ZDF, Die Zeit, Jewish Chronicle, ‘Playground’ in Italy, and Gramophone UK.

 In Zuzana Ruzickova's words: Being a performer behind the Iron Curtain